 - Does not have a native currency.

-When it comes to governance, Corda envisions itself as a permissioned blockchain that gives control of governance to R3.
+When it comes to blockchain for government, Corda envisions itself as a permissioned blockchain that gives control of governance to R3.

 Smart Contract Support